31 Warm and Cozy Dinner Recipes to Make Each Night in December

 2. Quiche with Gluten-Free Sweet Potato Crust

-The ultimate trifecta: healthy, tasty and beautiful.
-We use paper-thin slices of sweet potato to create the crust instead of pie dough, so your wheat-sensitive roomies can dig in to their hearts' content.
+The ultimate trifecta: healthy, tasty, beautiful.
+The recipe uses paper-thin slices of sweet potato to create the crust instead of pie dough, so your wheat-sensitive roomies can dig in to their hearts' content.
+(Plus, it's a colorful and seasonal alternative.)

 3. 3-Cheese Pumpkin Pasta Casserole with Spinach

-We have *big* plans for that leftover can of pumpkin puree in your pantry.
-Combined with heavy cream and pasta water, it creates an unbelievably rich sauce.
+I have *big* plans for that leftover canned pumpkin in your pantry.
+Combined with heavy cream and pasta water, it creates an unbelievably rich sauce that even picky eaters won't be able to resist.
+"It's creamy, comforting and big enough to feed a crowd, but still feels modern thanks to dollops of ricotta and plenty of spinach," Gillen writes.

 4. Crispy Tofu Steaks with Broccoli Rabe and Romesco

-This dish just might turn you into a vegetarian.
-The key to crisp tofu is pressing as much liquid out of it as possible before it hits the pan.
+Warning: This dish just might turn you into a vegetarian.
+The key to the shatteringly crisp tofu is pressing as much liquid out of it as possible before it hits the pan.

 5. White Wine Coq au Vin

-Can you believe it'll take you less than an hour to make?
+Eat your heart out, Julia Child.
+Can you believe this French staple will take you less than an hour to prepare?
 You have our clever shortcuts to thank for that.
-Eat your heart out, Julia Child.
+It's also made with white wine instead of traditional red for a crisp, light twist.

 6. Baked Chicken and Ricotta Meatballs